orthanc-mirrors/orthanc-book/Sphinx/source/plugins/worklists-plugin.rst

 - ``findscu`` will display the matching worklists.

-How to create a worklist file using the Rest API - new in 1.12.10
+How to create a worklist file using the REST API - new in 1.12.10
 -----------------------------------------------------------------

 .. highlight:: bash

-Starting from Orthanc 1.12.10, the plugin provides a Rest API that can be used to create worklists.
+Starting from Orthanc 1.12.10, the plugin provides a REST API that can be used to create worklists.
 For example::

   $ curl --request POST http://localhost:8042/worklists/create \